Khant-Nyar-Ko-Ko/Khant-Nyar-Ko-Ko/README.md

 # About Me:
-I’m looking to collaborate on open-source front-end projects<br><br> I’m currently a Front-End Developer as an intern in a local company<br><br>How to reach me kokhantnyar19@gmail.com<br>
+I’m looking to collaborate on open-source front-end projects<br><br> I’m currently a Front-End Developer as an intern at a company which is based in Chiang Mai<br><br>How to reach me kokhantnyar19@gmail.com<br>

 # Socials: